peterigz/timelinefxlib/readme.md

 	particle.color.g = uint8_t(y * 255.f);
 	particle.color.b = uint8_t(x * 255.f);

-	//You could also access the parent emitters user data with particle->parent->user_data if you needed to pull in more data to update the particle with
+	//You could also access the parent emitters user data with particle->parent->user_data if
-}
+	//you needed to pull in more data to update the particle with }
 ```